nMPyC/nmpyc/docs/source/example/reactor.rst

    A \to B.

-The material balances and the system data are provided in :cite:p:`Diehl2011` and is given by the nonlinear model
+The material balances and the system data are provided in :cite:p:`Diehl2011` and is given by the discrete time nonlinear model

 .. math::
    :nowrap: